 A2) Building up

-Disadvantages: This greenhouse can be damaged (blown away) at strong wind.
-For opening the greenhouse it has to be dismantled and the plate must be laid down somewhere in the garden.
+Disadvantages: This greenhouse can be blown loose at strong wind.
+To open the greenhouse it has to be dismantled and the corrugated plate must be put down somewhere.

 One can improve this greenhouse using a piece of clothesline wire.

-- Make a loop, a knot and another loop in a piece of (plastified) rope or wire, see top photo.
+- Make a loop, a knot and another loop in a piece of wire.
 Make 2 of these.

 - Bend a corrugated plate in a tunnel shape (n-shape).

 - Put one rope with loops and knot around the tunnel of corrugated plate.

 - Tie the long part of the rope at the small piece of the rope between knot and loop.

 - Repeat this with the other piece of rope.

 - Shift or turn each rope;